stainless-api/stl-api/docs/docs/schemas/schemas-from-types.md

 ## Custom validation and transform rules

-When using Typescript types to generate Zod schemas, it's possible to use the `Refine`, `SuperRefine`, and `Transform` classes to add custom validation and parsing rules.
+When using Typescript types to generate Zod schemas, it's possible to subclass the `Refine`, `SuperRefine`, and `Transform` classes to add custom validation and parsing rules.

-These types always require declaring an input type via `declare input: I`, which is the type of the input schema at the start of parsing. `I` is not necessarily the type of the input received by the class: for example, it might be that of a `Transform` subclass.
-In order to support this more flexible usage, have `I` extend `t.SchemaInput<T>`, where `T` is the type you want to accept as input.
+Subclassing these types always requires declaring an input type via `declare input: I`, which is the type of the input schema at the start of parsing. `I` is not necessarily the type of the input received by the class: for example, it might be that of a `Transform` subclass.
+In order to support this more flexible usage, have `I` extend `t.SchemaInput<T>`, where `T` is the schema type you want your refine or transform utility to accept as input.

+Note that when using subclasses of these types within schema types, the subclasses need to be exported from their modules.

 ### `t.Refine`